About Memory Leaks

 Recommendations

-- Try to avoid using arrays with the
+- Avoid using arrays with the